 HOA Transfer Fee

 An HOA transfer fee may be applicable if your home has an HOA or Homeowners Association.
 This is paid for by the seller and will include a fee to properly register the buyer as the new homeowner.
 The HOA transfer fee typically runs about $1,000 or less.
+This cost will most likely come up when selling your house.

 Closing costs paid for by the seller are about 2-5% of the final sale price.